Skip to main content

 Options:

-• --path <dir> sets the filesystem trace root.
+• --path <dir> sets the filesystem trace root (required for fs).
 The default is tmp/tracing-example.

 • --port <n> sets the HTTP port.
 The default is 4319.